kubernetes-retired/multi-tenancy/incubator/hnc/docs/user-guide/concepts.md

 Unlike hierarchies, labels can be used to implement these kinds of flexible policies, but they have drawbacks of their own:

-* Labels in K8s generally have no permissions; if you have the ability to edit an object, you can apply whichever labels you like.
+* Labels in Kubernetes generally have no permissions; if you have the ability to edit an object, you can apply whichever labels you like.
 This makes them unsuitable for policy application unless you trust all the possible editors of the relevant objects.
 * While labels are more flexible than hierarchies, labels are also much easier to get wrong.
 HNC helps to ensure that most namespaces have a parent and hence a healthy set of defaults, while labels can be harder to audit and verify.